scriptotek/library-sql/_episodes/01-introduction.md

 3. Unzip and extract the files you downloaded into the sources-folder
 4. There are several CSV-files, but we will be using articles.csv and journals.csv

-## Import CSV-files into tables in sqlite
+## Import CSV-files into tables in SQlite
 In order to work with the data in the CSV-files, we have to import them into SQlite and in the process turn them into dabase tables.
 This can be a bit cumbersome, so for the purpose of this course we have made a script